Updated for Tax Year 2026

 Frequently Asked Questions

-How much taxes are taken out of my paycheck?+
+How much taxes are taken out of my paycheck in 2026?+

 What is FICA tax and why is it taken out?+